 Search this site:

 Welcome to the creative writing prompts page!
 These story starters will give you ideas for bits of dialogue, scenes, or entire stories.
-They will help you get writing when you sit staring at the computer with nothing to write.
+They will help you get writing when you sit staring at the empty screen with nothing to say.
 It happens.

-Just touch your mouse to the edge of any prompt to see both the image and the text.
-The prompts are numbered so you can return to them easily or direct others to ones you like.
+Just click on any prompt to see both the image and the text.
+They are numbered so you can return to them easily or direct others to ones you like.

 Write about the woman who lives in apartment 567.
 What does she want more than anything?
 And what is she doing to make sure she gets it?